MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DODelayBackgroundDownloadFromHttp-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy allows you to delay the use of an HTTP source in a background download that is allowed to use P2P.
+This policy allows you to delay the use of an HTTP source in a background download that's allowed to use P2P.

-After the max delay has reached, the download will resume using HTTP, either downloading the entire payload or complementing the bytes that could not be downloaded from Peers.
+After the max delay has reached, the download will resume using HTTP, either downloading the entire payload or complementing the bytes that couldn't be downloaded from Peers.

-Note that a download that is waiting for peer sources, will appear to be stuck for the end user.
+Note that a download that's waiting for peer sources, will appear to be stuck for the end user.

 The recommended value is 1 hour (3600).
 <!-- DODelayBackgroundDownloadFromHttp-Description-End -->